graphprotocol/contracts/packages/issuance/contracts/eligibility/RewardsEligibilityOracle.md

 ### Normal Operation

 1. Oracle nodes periodically call `renewIndexerEligibility()` to renew eligibility for indexers
-2. Reward Manager calls `isEligible()` to check indexer eligibility
+2. RewardsManager calls `isEligible()` to check indexer eligibility
 3. Operators adjust parameters as needed via configuration functions
 4. The operation of the system is monitored and adjusted as needed